elzinga/multiway-heaps-algs4-inspired/README.md

 O(NlgN).
 But it makes a neat edge case, and like the proverbial dancing pig, it's less interesting how well it performs than that it performs at all.

-*Notation:* We write informally N^^2 for "N to the power 2".
-This avoids confusion with 2^p which means "2 bitwise-XOR with p" in Java, and 2**p, which is FORTRAN-friendly but awkward notation for programmers steeped in C pointers.
-Using Java bit-shift operations, raising 2 to the power p is D. Multiplying k times 2 to the p is (k << p).
-So the informal notation 2^^p is written in Java as (1 << p).

 As in Robert Sedgewick & Kevin Wayne's binary heap implementation, this can be used with a comparator instead of the natural order, but the generic Key